The Beckhoff Fieldbus Box modules are available for the most common, standardized fieldbuses.

 Fieldbus Box modules for all common fieldbus systems

 The Compact Box serves as a fieldbus station with a wide variety of I/O functions – without expansion options.
 Coupler Box and PLC Box can be extended via the Extension Box modules.
 Communication takes place via IP-Link.
-The IP link is an optical fiber communications connection with a data transfer rate of 2 Mbit/s which is capable of transmitting 1000 items of binary I/O data in approx. 1 ms, rapidly and securely.
+IP-Link is an optical fiber communications connection with a data transfer rate of 2 Mbit/s which is capable of transmitting 1000 items of binary I/O data in approx. 1 ms, rapidly and securely.
 Smaller configurations are correspondingly faster.
-Because of the high usable data rate, the IP link coupling does not reduce the performance of the fieldbus at all.
+Because of the high usable data rate, the IP-Link coupling does not reduce the performance of the fieldbus at all.

 The Coupler Box collects the I/O data and corresponds in terms of its function to the Bus Coupler from the Beckhoff Bus Terminal system.
-With the PLC Box - analogous to the Bus Terminal Controller in the Bus Terminal system - an intelligent fieldbus module is available for decentralized pre-processing of the I/O signals.
-This is a way of removing parts of the application out of the central control system to relieve the CPU and the fieldbus.
+With the PLC Box – analogous to the Bus Terminal Controller in the Bus Terminal system – an intelligent fieldbus module is available for decentralized pre-processing of the I/O signals.
+This allows application parts to be outsourced from the central controller to relieve the CPU and the fieldbus.
 Decentralized counting, regulation or switching are typical applications for the Fieldbus Box with integrated small controller.
 The reaction times are independent of the bus communication and of the higher-level controller.
 In the event of a bus or controller failure, maintenance of function (e.g., bringing the process to a safe state in an orderly manner) is possible.

 Advantages at a glance

-Robust construction allows field bus modules to be fitted directly to machines.
+Robust construction allows Fieldbus Box modules to be fitted directly to machines.
 A control cabinet and terminal box is no longer required.

-The modules are constructed according to Protection Class IP 65, IP 66 and IP 67, fully potted, and are thus ideally prepared for use in wet, dirty and dusty working environments.
+The modules are constructed according to IP65, IP66 and IP67 protection rating, fully potted, and are thus ideally prepared for use in wet, dirty and dusty working environments.

-The modules are extremely small and are particularly suitable for applications with cramped spatial conditions.
+The modules are extremely small and are particularly suitable for applications with limited space.
 The small mass facilitates applications with a mobile I/O interface (e.g., on a robot arm).